-Crispy crunchy Chow Mein Noodles are just the beginning to what makes this lettuce salad so special.
+This lettuce salad with crispy noodles is just the beginning to what makes this recipe so special.
 A salad so wonderful in flavor and texture that you’ll want to save this one for company.

-This is a recipe that my mom had and served for years and years.
+This salad with crispy noodles recipe is one that my mom had and served for years and years.
 A recipe born in the 70’s when that intriguing ethnic aisle suddenly appeared in our small town Kansas grocery store.

 At the time my mom made this lettuce salad with iceberg lettuce.
 Let’s take a look at some options for this salad.